-All Reception to Year 5 students participate in a week-long aquatics program at the Thebarton Aquatic Centre early in Term 1.
-The senior students take part in an Aquatic Safety Program, generally in Term 4.
+All Reception to Year 5 students participate in a week-long aquatics program at the Parks Recreation & Sports Centre.
+The senior students take part in an Aquatic Safety Program in Term 4.

 At IHM we believe sport contributes positively to the health and wellbeing of children.
 The principle concern of physical education in our school is the use of physical activity to help children to develop knowledge, attitudes and skills related to health, physical fitness and recreation according to their year level and individual capabilities.